LeLucasB12/Data-Analysis-Challenge/README.md

-# Data-Analysis-Challenge
+# Sports Data Analysis Project (Team 15)
 Git repo for data analysis challenge for DASA-2P08
-# Sports Data Analysis Project (Team 15)

 This repository contains our project submission for analyzing a sports dataset using Python in a Google Colab notebook.
 It includes the dataset used for the analysis, the notebook with all code and outputs, and a video recording that explains our approach and results.